 Newton Aycliffe family firm Stiller Warehousing and Distribution is looking to create more new jobs after celebrating a £15m deal with a major multinational food packaging firm.

 Stiller, based on Aycliffe Business Park, hopes to create at least 10 new posts after striking a five-year contract with Coveris Rigid UK.

 The £3m-a-year deal involves Stiller managing Coveris Rigid’s newly-purchased Drum Park, on Drum Industrial Estate in Chester-le-Street.

-Stiller, which currently employs 115 people, will also manage distribution for Coveris, a global leader in the manufacture and distribution of packaging solutions and coated film technologies, after it purchased the 15-metre tall, 264,000 square foot Drum Park, a nine-year-old building which had stood empty for a number of years.
+Stiller, which currently employs 115 people, will also manage the distribution for Coveris, a global leader in the manufacture and distribution of packaging solutions and coated film technologies after it purchased the 15-metre tall, 264,000 square foot Drum Park, a nine-year-old building which had stood empty for a number of years.

 Once the new facility is fully operational by April, Coveris will distribute around 30 billion units – mainly consisting of food packaging – from the site across the UK every year.

 The contract will increase Stiller’s annual sales, currently at £10m, to between £12.5m and £13m in 2015.

 Stiller Managing Director Paul Stiller said: “This is a fantastic deal for the company and we’re absolutely delighted.

 “We have been working in conjunction with the Coveris team within a very challenging timeframe.
 We are very proud of the setup work which has been carried out by our team under the leadership of our General Manager, Brian Simpson.